 The aforementioned audio play, affectionately shortened to “People Who Called,” is (as far as I’m concerned) one of the most ambitious and novel productions to be born out of the pandemic.
 The 80-minute audio drama, originally conceptualized as a live, avante garde movement piece, is a modern retelling of the classic tale of Penelope and her wait for Odysseus.
 Warm, charming, and emotionally wrought, People Who Called follows college sweethearts Penelope, a graduate student working to make ends meet, and Ody, a midshipman finishing his tenure in the Navy, and tells the ups and downs and in-betweens of a relationship on the brink.
 Through nuanced performances, an innovative format, and delicate world-building, Goldstein devised a touching, contemporary tale that will have you forget it was ever based in Greek mythology.
 The cherry on top?
 The audio play is free and readily available for all to enjoy on all podcast platforms.
 “It’s up, it’s available, it’s original, and it’s based on a work that’s in the public domain,” Goldstein explained.
 “Essentially making it the perfect college pandemic project.”

 To see more of Drewe Goldstein, visit http://www.drewegoldstein.com or @drewegoldstein on Instagram.
-Read on, for Goldstein’s thoughts on their previous work, the state of theatre during the pandemic, and figuring it all out.
+Read on, for Goldstein’s thoughts on her previous work, the state of theatre during the pandemic, and figuring it all out.

 Excerpts from the interview-